EmbeddedNim/picostdlib/README.md

 `>library<` there will be nothing to build.
 You can also provide the following options to the subcommand:
     - (--sdk, -s) -> specify the path to a locally installed `pico-sdk` repository, ex.  `--sdk:/home/user/pico-sdk`.
+    - (--board, -b) -> specify the board type (`pico` or `pico_w` are accepted), choosing pico_w includes a pico_w blink example
     - (--overwrite, -O) -> a flag to specify overwriting an exisiting directory with the `<project-name>` already created.
 Be careful with this. ex. `piconim myProject --overwrite` will replace a folder named `myProject`

 6. Change directory to the new project and run `nimble configure`.
 This will initialize the Pico SDK using CMake.
-If you provided a path to the SDK in the previous step, it will use that, otherwise it will download the SDK from GitHub, but you can also set the environment variable `PICO_SDK_PATH` before running `nimble configure`.
+If you provided a path to the SDK in the previous step, it will use that, otherwise it will download the SDK from GitHub, or if you have the Pico SDK installed already, it will use environment variable `PICO_SDK_PATH`.

 You are now ready to start developing and building your project.